SemiFL: Semi-Supervised Federated Learning for Unlabeled Clients with Alternate Training: Introduction

-In this work, we propose a new Federated Learning framework referred to as SemiFL to address the problem of Semi-Supervised Federated Learning (SSFL) as illustrated in Figure~\ref{fig:ssfl}.
-Our solution is inspired by a series of recent Federated Learning and Semi-Supervised Learning (SSL) solutions.
-The key ingredient that enable SemiFL to utilize decentralized unsupervised data is that we alternate the training of labeled server and unlabeled clients to ensure that the quality of pseudo-labeling is highly maintained during the training.
-We perform extensive empirical experiments to evaluate SemiFL and compare it with various baselines and the state-of-the-art techniques.
-The results demonstrate that SemiFL can outperform existing SSFL methods and perform closely to the state-of-the-art of FL and centralized SSL results.
-In particular, we demonstrate the following. \begin{itemize} \item We identify the difficulty of combining the state-of-the-art Semi-Supervised Learning method FixMatch~\citep{sohn2020fixmatch} with communication efficient Federated Learning method FedAvg~\cite{mcmahan2017communication} methods.
-We also develop a theoretical analysis on strong data augmentation for SSL methods, the first in the literature to our best knowledge. \item To the best of our knowledge, we propose the first communication efficient SSFL method named SemiFL that can improve the performance of a labeled server using unlabeled clients, e.g., from $42\%$ to $88\%$ with $250$ labeled data, and from $77\%$ to $93\%$ accuracy with $4000$ labeled data on the CIFAR10 dataset. \item SemiFL achieves $30\%$ improvement over the existing SSFL methods.
-Furthermore, SemiFL performs competitively with the state-of-the-art FL methods and centralized SSL methods. e.g., only $1\%$ and $2\%$ away from the state-of-the-art FL and centralized SSL results, respectively, for $4000$ labeled data on the CIFAR10 dataset.
+We propose a new Federated Learning framework SemiFL to address the problem of Semi-Supervised Federated Learning (SSFL) as illustrated in Figure~\ref{fig:ssfl}.
+We discover that it is challenging to directly combine the state-of-the-art SSL methods with the communication efficient federated learning methods such as FedAvg to allow local clients to train multiple epochs~\cite{mcmahan2017communication}.
+The key ingredient that enables SemiFL to allow unlabeled clients to train multiple local epochs is that we alternate the training of a labeled server and unlabeled clients to ensure that the quality of pseudo-labeling is highly maintained during training.
+In particular, we fine-tune the global model with labeled data and generate pseudo-labels only with the global model.
+We perform extensive empirical experiments to evaluate and compare our method with various baselines and state-of-the-art techniques.
+The results demonstrate that our method can outperform existing SSFL methods and perform close to the state-of-the-art of FL and SSL results.
+In particular, we contribute the following. \begin{itemize} \item We propose SemiFL in which clients have completely unlabeled data and can train multiple local epochs to reduce communication costs, while the server has a small amount of labeled data.
+We identify the difficulty of combining communication efficient FL method FedAvg~\cite{mcmahan2017communication} with the state-of-the-art SSL methods.

+\item We develop a theoretical analysis on strong data augmentation for SSL methods, the first in the literature to our best knowledge.
+We provide a theoretical understanding of the success of data augmentation-based SSL methods to illustrate the bottleneck of a vanilla combination of communication-efficient FL with SSL.

+\item To the best of our knowledge, we propose the first communication efficient SSFL method alternate training that can improve the performance of a labeled server by allowing unlabeled clients to train multiple local epochs, i.e., from $42\%$ to $88\%$ with $250$ labeled data, and from $77\%$ to $93\%$ accuracy with $4000$ labeled data on the CIFAR10 dataset.
+Moreover, our proposed method achieves $30\%$ improvement over the existing SSFL methods.
+Furthermore, SemiFL performs competitively with the state-of-the-art FL methods and SSL methods. i.e., only $1\%$ and $2\%$ away from the state-of-the-art FL and SSL results, respectively, for $4000$ labeled data on the CIFAR10 dataset.

 \end{itemize}